saidcim/pokebird/README.md

 a rp2350 microcontroller with no internet connection. and it knows the 178 bird species that live and can be heard in Istanbul

+I used AI for multiple parts of the project, but the ideas, architectural design, and choices that influenced the project's progress were all my own.

 ## What it does
 You press the button, hold it up, and it listens.
 If it is a bird sound, the possible species name appears.
 Here is a [demo](https://youtu.be/FgNcmsRgFls)